-You can't cut the rest periods because it will impair your performance through recovery ability between sets.
+You can’t cut the rest periods because it will impair your performance through recovery ability between sets.
 The key here is density.
-So how can you up the productivity by tightening your workout?
-There are techniques.
-They are called Alternating Sets or Circuits.
+So how can you increase productivity by tightening up your workout?
+There are two techniques called Alternating Sets and Circuits.
 The difference between them is that Alternating Sets are about two exercises and Circuits are about more than two.
 The main principle is the same.
 You take two or more exercises and alternate between sets of them.
-Here's the important point.
-I'm not saying straight sets are crap.
-They are cool but they take significantly more time to finish.
-You can use them when you're not short on time.
-But why not to workout faster and have more time for other activities?
+Here’s the important point.
+Straight sets are still cool but they take significantly more time to finish.
+You can use them when you’re not short on time.
+But why not workout faster and have more time for other activities?

 Steve Reeves on the beach.
 He wasn’t wasting his life in the gym 24/7

-1. You'll want to choose right exercise pairings and/or order.
-For upper body pairings are quite obvious: upper body push/upper body pull, chest/back, biceps/triceps, dips/pull-ups, bench press/bent-over rows etc. But lower body pairings are not that obvious.
+1. You’ll want to choose the right exercise pairings and/or order.
+For the upper body, the pairings are quite obvious: upper body push/upper body pull, chest/back, biceps/triceps, dips/pull-ups, bench press/bent-over rows etc. But lower body pairings are not that obvious.
 The viable option is to pair heavy lower body movement like squats or deadlifts with light upper body movement like curls, triceps extensions etc. Order is important when you perform a circuit.
-You'll want to perform less demanding exercises at first.
-For example presses and rows at first, squats and deadlifts, because after deadlifts or squats, it’s much harder to press and row than otherwise.
+You’ll want to perform the less demanding exercises first.
+For example: presses and rows first, then squats and deadlifts, because after deadlifts or squats, it’s much harder to press and row than otherwise.

-2. You'll notice that you can recover faster between sets.
-Number one reason is that you actively rest between the sets of exercise.
-Let's say that if you perform sets of military presses and pull-ups for 3 sets 5 reps in straight set fashion you'll need approx. 120s of rest between sets.
-If you alternate between sets of each exercise you'll need approx. 60s.
+2. You’ll notice that you can recover faster between sets.
+The number one reason is that you actively rest between each set of exercise.
+Let’s say that if you perform sets of military presses and pull-ups for 3 sets 5 reps in straight set fashion you’ll need approx. 120s of rest between sets.
+If you alternate between sets of each exercise, you’ll need approx. 60s.